district10/blog/_pages/notes.md

     set noerrorbells
     set novisualbell
     set t_vb=
-    " Make GUI File Open use current directory set browsedir=buffer
-    " How many tenths of a second to blink set mat=2
+    set mat=2 " How many tenths of a second to blink
-    " Highlight search things
-    set hlsearch
-    " Have the mouse enabled all the time: set mouse=a
-    " show incomplete commands

     set showcmd
-    " Sets how many lines of history VIM har to remember set history=800
-    " Always switch to the current file directory set autochdir
+    set autochdir
-    "Set the terminal title
     set title
     let &titleold=getcwd()
-    " Don't break the words with following character set iskeyword+=_,$,@,%,#,-
     set viminfo+=! " make sure it can save viminfo

     set autowrite  " auto writefile when sth happened such as :make or :last or others.See the help set makeef=error.log " When using make, where should it dump the file

-    " Set to auto read when a file is changed from the outside set autoread

     " Folding settings
     set nofoldenable        "dont fold by default